Project list

 The golden rule with lawns is to never mow more than one-third of the length off your grass.
 Why is this so important in the hot season?
 Long blades of grass provide cover and shade for the soil, so the roots stay moist.

-Watch our instructional video on how to install irrigation sprayers and drippers.
+Check out our guide on how to install irrigation sprayers and drippers.

 Photo Credit: Getty Images and Natasha Dickins